opendream/mutant_panda/README.markdown

 Panda is an open source solution for video uploading, encoding and streaming.

+**** THIS IS THE MUTANT PANDA FORK **** we forked panda in order to make it a general asset manager, rather than video only. we'll focus on the "dm" branch, as our target is to use it without any could services. the REST api will see minimal changes, mainly to facilitate non-video assets.

 Please see [pandastream.com](http://pandastream.com/) for an introduction and lots of documentation.

 Information beyond this point is aimed at people who want to contribute to panda and / or understand how it works.